Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

-To refine each student’s app concept into a presentable prototype and to connect modern UI design with a longer history of inventive, human-centered engineering.
+To refine each student’s app into a presentable prototype, connect modern UI to a longer history of human-centered engineering, and open future paths in design and technology.

 Class summary